sullypierce/great-smoky-mountain-map-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with [Create React App](https://github.com/facebook/create-react-app).

+## To Run:
+1. Git clone
+2.

 ## Available Scripts